Solo (Jennie song): Commercial performance

 "Solo" debuted at number one on the Gaon Digital Chart on the week ending November 17.
 Overall, the song stayed in the top ten of the chart for 13 consecutive weeks and spent 33 weeks in the top 100 of the chart.
 It furthermore topped the component Download and Streaming chart.
-The CD release of the single charted at no. two of the Gaon Album Chart, selling 45,000 copies in two months making it the 100th best-selling album of 2018.
-As of April 2021, it sold more than 100,000 copies.
+The CD release of the single charted at number two of the Gaon Album Chart, selling more than 45,000 copies in two months, making it the 100th best-selling album of 2018.
 Eventually "Solo" became the 86th and 35th best-performing song of 2018 and 2019 respectively in South Korea.
 The song was certified platinum by the Korea Music Content Association (KMCA) both for surpassing 100 million streams on June 6, 2019, and for 2.5 million paid digital downloads on March 12, 2020.
+On July 11, 2024, the CD release was certified platinum by the KMCA for surpassing 250,000 copies sold.
 The song entered the Billboard K-pop Hot 100 on the chart issue dated November 24 at number one.
-The following week it dropped to no. ten, but reached the top again the following week.
+The following week it dropped to number ten, but reached the top again the following week.
 It spent 25 weeks on the chart.
 The song further reached number one in Singapore and Malaysia.
 In Japan, "Solo" debuted and peaked at number 22 on the Billboard Japan Hot 100 in the week ending November 26.
-In the United States, "Solo" debuted atop Billboard's World Digital Song Sales chart on the issue dated December 1, 2018.
-It spent 25 weeks in said chart.
-The song has sold 10,000 digital copies in the US as of December 2018.
-"Solo" also reached the single charts in Canada and Scotland, while reaching the UK download component and New Zealand Hot Singles charts.